Risk Tolerance Questionnaire

 Why Use the Risk Tolerance Questionnaire

 When you have registered with your information below, you can complete the questionnaire to learn more about your financial risk tolerance.
-The questionnaire, developed by an Australian firm, FinaMetrica, is used globally, with norms for each country or region including Canada.
+The FinaMetrica questionnaire, developed by an Australian firm and now owned by Morningstar, is used globally, with norms for each country or region including Canada.
 Because it is so well researched, we find that it can be used to reliably pinpoint the relationship between risk and your financial decision-making.
 From a strategic planning perspective, it is important to understand how much risk you can tolerate – how much is too little and how much is too much and to clarify how this relates to your financial strategy.

 *The security of your personal information is important to us.
 The questionnaire you are about to access is secured with SSL, a method for encrypting information as it is being transmitted.